helmai1/Helmi/README.md

 ## I'm a College Student and Developer

-- 🌱 I'm working on a thesis
+- 🌱 I'm working on -
-- 🇮🇩  I’m from Indonesia
+- 🇮🇩  From Indonesia
 - 🥅 2021 Goals: -
 - ⚡ Fun fact: I love to watch anime and play games